Please note that Tapas no longer supports Internet Explorer.

 Wham!

 “What the fuck were you thinking, stupid bastard?!” a male voice barked.
 His raspy voice was piercing, though his mouth seemed unmoving.
 He looked at Kôra’s garb and made a squinting face.
-“If you want to kill yourself, do it somewhere else where I don’t give a shit.”
+“If you want to kill yourself, do it somewhere else.”

-“Hey, ugly!
-Midget!
+“Hey, midget!
 Are you listening?!
 Xha nwaiexata?!” the irritated being even tried to ask in a foreign language.
 It was magnificent what a dream could create.

-Kôra looked at that creature in the eyes, shining in quite an intensity without any white.
-Such some odd eyes those are; in Sandur human heterochromia is chiefly a characteristic indicating a certain species of sapient creature.
+Kôra looked at that creature in the eyes, such some odd eyes those are.
+In Sandur, heterochromia is chiefly a characteristic indicating a certain species of sapient non-human creature.
 This being is indisputably inhuman as in his spectacular change of guise.
 The boy thought this was real and was strange for real.

 “Why cannot I die here?”
 Kôra asked with a weak voice.